sethshober/learnJS/final/review.md

-Today we wanted to take quickly reflect on just how far we've already come.
-Seeing your progress is really helpful to build up confidence and help align a path forward.
+Today we want to reflect on just how far we've already come.
+Seeing your progress is really helpful to building up confidence and help align a path forward.
 Here's what we learned so far:

 ##Basics

 - We use statements, which are made up of expressions, to perform a specific task.
 - We use variables to store and retrieve values.
 We give our variables meaningful names to make it easy for other people to understand what our code does.
-We follow camel casing.
+We follow camel casing conventions.
 - We use comments for explaining things in our code.
 They will help remind us later what we were doing, and are extremely beneficial for others trying to figure out what’s going on.
 - We use operators to perform actions on variables or values.